FrederoxDev/Bedrock-Modding-Wiki/docs/beginners-guide/functions-from-a-vtable.md

 ![bds xrefs for atlas.items](/beginners-guide/functions-from-a-vtable/vtable_offset.png)

 If we also open the vtable on the server, we can directly copy the order of the functions directly from bds onto the client.
-In red the index of the functions has been labeled, typically in a vtable at index 0 you will have the destructor for the class which is then followed by the rest of the functions for the class.
+In red, the index of the functions has been labeled, typically in a vtable at index 0 you will have the destructor for the class, which is then followed by the rest of the virtual functions for the class.

 ![vfuncs on bds](/beginners-guide/functions-from-a-vtable/vtable_order.png)